tonethar/IGME-235-Shared/tutorial/HW-gif-finder-lab.md

 ### A. Explanation (*Read this!
 Don't just type in the code without understanding it!*)
 - #1 above - this URL is the Giphy *Search endpoint*.
 Here's an example of another endpoint, the Giphy "Trending" endpoint: `https://api.giphy.com/v1/gifs/trending`
 - #2 above - this API key identifies you to the owner of the service.
 API keys are used to track and control how the API is being used - so if the user of this key is abusing the service it can be "turned off".
-This particular key (dc6zaTOxFJmzC) is a public key and may no longer work when you do the exercise.
+This particular key is one that we've registered specifically for this exercise.
+If it gets overloaded, GIPHY may disable it temporarily (or permanently -- you never know) and it may no longer work when you do the exercise.
 If it does not, head here to get your own key (it's free!): https://developers.giphy.com/docs/
 - #3 above - we specify a parameter - `api_key` - and then give it a value
 - #4 above - get the `.value` of the text input field
 - #5 above - get rid of leading and trailing spaces.
 URLs do not work with spaces!
 Read about `String.trim()` here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/Trim